tomas-skalicky/crypto-bot/README.md

 1. Upgrade to the latest JDK available on Travis CI.
    See https://docs.travis-ci.com/user/languages/java/#using-java-10-and-later
-1. Upgrade to the latest versions of used libraries
+1. Upgrade to the latest versions of used libraries and gradle

+## TODOs:

+1. Upgrade gradle.
+Extend the Never-ending TODOs above
+1. Upgrade all libraries.
+Extend the Never-ending TODOs above
+1. Change gradle dependency management